 Boosting cash flows

-The company is expecting its cash flows to significantly expand going forward.
-It has identified several levers to help future cash flows.
+Vale (VALE) is expecting its cash flows to significantly expand going forward.
+The company has identified several levers to help future cash flows.
 Let’s take a look at those levers.

 Streamlined and optimized asset portfolio